giacomopj/py-package-template/README.md

   Merging the template updates inevitably causes a number of conflicts (in README.md, pyproject.toml, etc.) that have to be resolved manually one by one

-- How to add a line in the Dockerfile for the Base image in order to add a new dependency from a private Spire nsat repository *repository*:
+- How to add a line in the Dockerfile for the Base image in order to add a new dependency from a private Spire nsat repository *myrepository*:

-      RUN poetry add git+https://${GIT_ACCESS_TOKEN}@github.com/nsat/*repository*.git -vvv
+      RUN poetry add git+https://${GIT_ACCESS_TOKEN}@github.com/nsat/*myrepository*.git -vvv

   Repositories on nsat currently in the Base image:
   * tlegen